mmistakes/made-mistakes-jekyll/src/_drafts/improving-jekyll-static-comments.md

 ### Add Parent Identifier

 To properly nest replies we need a way of determining their lineage.
-With `v2` Staticman incldues a new field named `options[parent]`[^parent-field].
-With this we can indicate a comment's parent using a unique identifier.
+Staticman `v2` includes a new field named `options[parent]`[^parent-field] that can be used to to establish this relationship with a unique identifier.

 [^parent-field]: Staticman names this field `_parent` in entries were it is assigned.